-In our Audit Planning Report presented at the 11 March 2019 Audit and Governance Committee meeting, we provided you with an overview of our audit scope and approach for the audit of the financial statements.
+Our Audit Planning Report was issued on 26 February 2020 and was due to be presented at the 23 March Audit and Governance Committee meeting.
+However, this meeting was cancelled due to Covid-19.
+In our audit planning report we provided you with an overview of our audit scope and approach for the audit of the financial statements.
 We carried out our audit in accordance with this plan, with the following exceptions: